BFS Website Revamp

 Audit and map

-Full site inventory in Figma — color-coded by status, organized by owner, with V1/V2 layouts side by side for review.
+Full site inventory in Figma, color-coded by status, organized by owner, with V1/V2 layouts side by side for review.
 I built and maintained a parallel Google Sheets tracker that logged every page's progress from authorship confirmation through CMS sign-off, making it easy to see at a glance what was done, what was blocked, and what was next.

 2

-Prioritize with data
+Prioritize with data, not requests

 3